 The segment was about a website called Flexjobs, and they specialized in providing only legitimate flexible and remote job listings.
 So, I grabbed my laptop and signed up for a membership.
 After a bit of browsing, I came across a listing for a remote Marketing Coordinator for a company called Boldly.
 The more I read, the more excited I became.
 The job was essentially just everything I had been doing in my previous marketing roles, but virtually, and for a host of different, exciting clients in various industries.

 I applied, I was hired, and 5 years later, I’m still with the same company, legitimately loving what I do every day – I’ve even been promoted.
 And enjoying what I do at everyday work isn’t even the best part.
 The best part is enjoying the new, flexible life it has allowed me to have.
 And not just with location – but with my schedule and work/life balance as well.
 Since starting at Boldly, I’ve had two children, and so besides my love of being location-independent, the flexibility my position allows me in order to spend more time with them is priceless.

 And the best news?
 You can do the same thing.
-Since beginning my remote career, I’ve become aware of so many movements, resources, and thought leaders working to lead the remote work revolution for military spouses- not just Boldly, but also sites like InGear Career, Virtforce, and MSCCN focus on helping find work that actually works for folks like us.
+Since beginning my remote career, I’ve become aware of so many movements, resources, and thought leaders working to lead the remote work revolution for military spouses- not just Boldly, but also sites like Military Spouse Professional Network, Virtforce, and MSCCN focus on helping find work that actually works for folks like us.
 I’d encourage you to check them out if you’re on the job hunt.

 Here’s the bottom line.
 Military spouses are innately and incredibly resourceful.
 It’s in our blood and it’s a trait we need to continue cultivating to survive this turbulent, unpredictable lifestyle.
 You can apply that resourcefulness to your career search and you can find something that fits – all it takes is a little shift in thinking.
 So put down the peanut butter honey, you got this, and I’m rooting for you!